 For a partnership or sole proprietorship: a general partner or the proprietor, respectively.

 For a municipality, state, federal, or other public agency: either a principal executive officer or ranking elected official.
-For the purposes of this part, a principal executive officer of a federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of the U.S. EPA).
+For the purposes of this part, a principal executive officer of a federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of the United States Environmental Protection Agency [U.S. EPA]).

-(45) “Retire or retirement” means removal of an engine from fleet service, so that the engine is not subsequently operated by the fleet in the State of California.
+(54) “Retire or retirement” means removal of an engine from fleet service, so that the engine is not subsequently operated by the fleet in the State of California.
 To retire an engine, the vehicle with the engine may be moved outside of California, sold to another fleet (in or outside California), or scrapped.
 The return of a rented or leased vehicle by a fleet to a rental or leasing company is not considered to be a retirement.
 Similarly, the rental or leasing of a vehicle by a rental or leasing company does not count as a retirement for the rental or leasing company.